What is API Test Automation? How to Test APIs?

 Best Practices of API Testing

-API testing is an important part of the software development process.
-Here are some best practices for API testing:
+It is an important part of the software development process.
+Here are some best practices.

 • Test Early and Often: Testing should be done early and frequently to discover any possible faults before they turn into a crisis.
 Once we have the sample responses or endpoints from the developers we can start playing around and try to understand the response and how it’s related to the UI value/fields.